From Pyramid to MyPlate!

 Botanically classified as a species of Persea Americana, avocados are a nutrient-dense fruit containing nearly 20 vitamins, minerals and phytonutrients, along with dietary fiber.
 Low in saturated fat and naturally trans fat, cholesterol and sodium free, avocados provide a source of good fats, with over 75% of the fat as monounsaturated (MUFA) and polyunsaturated (PUFA) fats.
 These beneficial unsaturated fats are associated with improved blood cholesterol levels, and eating avocados in place of foods containing saturated fats is a simple and tasty way to help limit the amount of saturated fat in your diet.

-Included in the Produce for Better Health Foundation's Fruits & Veggies-More Matters® health initiative's Fruit Nutrition Database, one serving, or one-fifth of an avocado, provides 50 calories, three grams of MUFA and 0.5 grams of PUFA.
+Included as part of the green fruit category in the Produce for Better Health Foundation's Fruits & Veggies-More Matters® health initiative's Fruit Nutrition Database, one serving, or one-fifth of an avocado, provides 50 calories, three grams of MUFA and 0.5 grams of PUFA.
 Based on the ways in which avocados are typically eaten and how their taste is described, avocados are included as a member of the Vegetable Group in MyPlate, listed in the "other vegetable" subgroup based on its nutrient content.
 Regardless of the category, avocados are a nutrient-dense, delicious way to help consumers "make half their plate fruits and vegetables."

 Adding Avocados to Your Plate